grafitto/rook/README.md

 ```
 I am debating whether to add **conventional** loops, still undecided :)

-Below is are a few simple algorigms that runs on Rook
+Below is are a few simple algorithms that runs on Rook

 ```javascript
 /**